 Members of credit unions and community banks often report experiencing better customer service and more personal attention.
 And your accounts are safe!
 The National Credit Union Share Insurance Fund, which is backed by the U.S. government, insures federally chartered and many state chartered credit unions.
 The Fund, similar to the FDIC for bank deposits, insures individual accounts up to $250,000.

-The entire application process takes place on LendKey's platform.
-Start by using our calculator to see how much you could save.
-Then, select your state to see loan options.
+The entire application process takes place on LendKey.com, avoiding middlemen and passing the savings on to you!
+Start by using our calculator to estimate your monthly payments and see how much you can save.

 Compare the rates and offers that are available to you from the lenders and choose the plan that's best for you.

-Verify your identity and income (it’s fine to submit screen shots, smartphone photos, and scans.)
-We'll review your documents, credit information, and let you know once your loan has been approved
+Verify your identity and provide documents through our online portal.
+We'll review your documents, credit information, and let you know once your loan has been approved!